ebruchez/ebruchez.github.io/_posts/2021-11-07-fixing-yamaha-clavinova-clp-280.md

    ![The keyboard is back in place](/assets/posts/fixing-yamaha-clavinova-clp-280/2x/IMG_5586.jpg){:standalone}

 3. I reinstalled the front panel.
-I used the opportunity to clean the red felt alongside the keys from underneath.
+I used the opportunity to clean the red felt alongside the keys from underneath with a lint roller.

    ![Cleaning the felt](/assets/posts/fixing-yamaha-clavinova-clp-280/2x/IMG_5583.jpg){:standalone}